 With the rise of online stores has come a decline in the traditional brick-and-mortar shop.
-High streets of today seem a lot quieter than those of the past.
+The high streets of today seem a lot quieter than those of the past.
 Where rows of shops once stood, bright with colour and expectation, many retail stores lay bare.
-Barred shut, shutters down and old sales stickers slowly peeling from the windows.
+Barred shut, shutters down and old sales stickers slowly peeled from the windows.

 But some businesses are just not suited for the online world — and some business owners are the same.
 This means plenty of small businesses still operate a brick-and-mortar storefront, yet we all know the perils of committing to such a business model.

 More sales are made online than in person.
 That is now a fact of retail.
 Yet, the margin is still fairly small.
 51% of people do most of their shopping online, which means it is an almost 50/50 split.

 The online boom of the recent decade may have taken business away from brick-and-mortar stores, but it hasn’t annihilated their appeal completely.
 It is indeed possible for your business to not only survive but thrive as a brick-and-mortar store in 2017.

 It’s just tougher than it used to be.

 If the question of “how to stop my business failing” keeps you awake at night, thanks to hardships in the physical retail world, don’t give up.
 Consider employing these accountancy tips that could help save your store.

 Dreams and reality rarely go hand-in-hand.
 Sometimes, grounding yourself is the most important step you can take to owning a successful brick-and-mortar store.
 Sure, you may have always wanted to open your knick-knack store on the quiet and rustic shores of Dorset, but while it may be idyllic, how is this going to affect your profit margins?

 Location is everything when it comes to making money as a physical retailer.

 The question of location shouldn’t be about convenience or life-long ambition, but about profitability, customer flow, exposure and rental terms.